 1. Qualify.
 Applicants receive a credit to their water bill and therefore must receive a City of Hollywood water bill, either directly or through a third party (e.g. Condo or HOA Board).

-3. Complete.
-A toilet rebate application.
+3. Complete a toilet rebate application.
 Make sure to attach all required elements including:

-- original receipt for the new toilet(s)
+- itemized receipt for the new toilet(s)